About Our TeamFind out more

 The roof, windows and walls of the church are now structurally sound and weatherproof, and rainwater drainage much improved to avoid damp.
 Heritage will now be much better served and the structure better maintained going forward.
 The overall project was directed by Andrew Lambourne between 2017 and late 2021.
 Since then, a Programme Board is responsible for its management.

 Our bid to the National Lottery Heritage Fund included an ambitious programme of activities and new Interpretation displays.
 These will enable a larger and more diverse range of visitors to understand and enjoy the rich heritage of 900 years of social and religious history embodied in this wonderful building.

 Essential to any project like this is a dedicated team of volunteers: individuals from the Flamstead community as well as local organisations.
 These include the Friends of St Leonard’s, the Flamstead Scarecrow Festival, the Flamstead Society, Flamstead Parish Council, the Flamstead Village Show, and the Village Hall Committees, as well as Historic England and the St Albans Diocese.

 Because this is a community project, everyone is a stakeholder and is invited to take part.
 An initial team of volunteers took the project forward through the bid, the building works, and early delivery of the heritage-related Activity Plan.
 However, delivery of this plan was badly curtailed by the pandemic and largely suspended.

 Now though, we are in a position to re-recruit volunteers.
-If you live in or near Flamstead and are interested in heritage and the kinds of things in the list, we’d be delighted to hear from you:
+If you live in or near Flamstead and are interested in heritage and can offer either specialist skills or just a willingness to get involved, we’d be delighted to hear from you: